stcorp/muninn/README.rst

 extensions (that contain namespace definitions) and product type extensions (that contain product type plug-ins).

-A namespace is a named set of product attributes (see section "Namespaces").
+A namespace is a named set of product attributes (see section "Namespaces"_).
-Muninn defines a namespace called "core" that contains a small set of attributes that muninn needs to archive a product.
+Muninn defines a namespace called ``core`` that contains a small set of attributes that muninn needs to archive a product.
 For example, it contains the name of the product, its SHA1 hash, UUID, and archive date.